Two experts quit election accountability group over claims it has been endorsing untrustworthy machines

 “Given the current state of knowledge, Verified Voting opposes the purchase or use of ballot-marking devices for all in-person voters.
 Verified Voting will always be grateful for the years of service Philip Stark and Richard DeMillo gave to this organization and continue to give to these important issues, including Philip’s critical contributions on risk-limiting audits.
 With a serious issue like election security comes many passionate voices and differences of opinions.
 We welcome a robust debate and look forward to being in it for years to come.”

-Verified Voting then participated in an audit after another problematic election in Northampton County, Pennsylvania.
+Verified Voting made similar statements after another problematic election in Northampton County, Pennsylvania.
 Widespread malfunctions were reported in the ES&S ExpressVote XL ballot marking devices used.
 The machines require a voter to feed a paper form into the machine, then make their choices on a touchscreen.
 After they push a “Vote” button, the voter is given a chance to examine their choices printed on the form, then push “Cast.”

-Again Verified Voting participated in a post-election “RLA.”
-And again the organization said publicly that the audit confirmed the results of the election.
+Again an “RLA” was conducted, and again the organization said publicly that the audit confirmed the results of the election.

 “All the jurisdiction did was to recount the ballot marking device output and say ‘Ah, look, no problem; we now know who really won,'” Stark told me.
 “Except they have no idea if that printout actually matches what voters saw.”
 Stark says it shouldn’t be the responsibility of the voter to make sure that the voting system hasn’t malfunctioned and misrepresented their choices.